Travelling on school transport

 - Care should be taken when boarding or alighting to ensure clothing or bags are not caught in the door mechanism.

 - Emergency doors or exits should only be used in a genuine emergency.

 - Children who miss the afternoon vehicle home should return to school and report to the school secretary or a member of staff.

 School transport team contact details

-If you have any queries or concerns regarding transport reliability, operational irregularities or behaviour on the vehicle, please contact the school transport team:
+If you have any queries or concerns regarding transport reliability, operational irregularities or behaviour on the vehicle, please use the contact us form below:

 Sign up to text alerts to receive information about your child’s home to school transport